FunnelKit

 https://www.yourwoostore.com/checkout/?add-to-cart=728&quantity[710]=3&quantity[709]=4&quantity[708]=2

 To test any product, just copy the URL and paste it into the browser.
-You will be redirected to the checkout page and the products in your cart.
+You will be redirected to the checkout page, where you can view the products in your cart.

 Limitations of Creating WooCommerce Checkout URLs Manually